LoubnaEA/PerfumeInsightLab/README.md

 ## How to explore `PerfumeInsightLab`
 This repository separates analysis code from rendered outputs to keep the project clear, readable and easy to explore.

-### Explore the EDA (no code required)
+### Explore the EDA
 The full exploratory analysis is available as interactive HTML pages hosted via GitHub Pages.

 ➡️ **Main entry point (Data Overview) :** https://loubnaea.github.io/PerfumeInsightLab/

 ➡️ **Extended EDA sections**
-These pages allow reviewers to explore results directly, without running any notebook.
+These pages allow for direct exploration of the results, without running any notebooks.
 - Thematic exploration (brands, perfumers, accords, gender)
 - Quantitative analysis (ratings, popularity, temporal trends)
 - Storytelling and cross-dimensional insights